b56-clouddevops/shell-scripting/README.md

 In this repo, we start everything from bascis and follows sequential order.

 ```
-Shell is native to linux and had better native advantage with better performance
+Shell is native to linux and had better native advantage with better performance.
 ```